 In 1930 they reinvented themselves as “Panky’s”, who sold button covering and eyeletting machines.

-Tailors could make their own buttons using equipment such as this advertised by Pankys’.
-They advertised from around 1946 and went into liquidation in 1974.
+Tailors could make their own buttons using this type of equipment.
+Pankys’ advertised from around 1946 and went into liquidation in 1974.

 This company advertised from 1947 until at least 1965.

 In 1924 a fire destroyed the single story factory in Little Street, Middle Park, Melbourne.
 The company was described as manufacturers of buttons and bottle-seals, and had a workforce of about 50 ‘men and girls’.
 The fire was caused by an explosion of gas in a seal-making machine and caused an estimated £10,000 damage.

 But worse was yet to come….
 In 1927 Calvert William Wyeth, aged 30, petitioned for divorce of his wife, Dorothy who was secretary to the company.
 While Mr Wyeth was in America on business, his wife had become too friendly with Basil Besmeres, who was the married director and salesman for the company, as well as one of Wyeth’s closest friends.

 Calvert Wyeth had served in WW1.
 He remarried in 1928 and from around 1938 was operating a private hotel in Inverloch, Victoria.
 He was nominated for the Victorian Parliament in 1940 and died in 1983.

 At the time of the divorce, Basil Besmeres had already moved to Sydney, becoming an indent merchant, then a factory representative, then a company manager.
 He was born in Ballarat and, like Calvert, had served in WW1.
 He married Dorothy in 1930 but would later marry again.
 He died in Sydney in 1976.

 Whilst there would be many button and buckle coverers, large and small, around Australia for many years, this firm had longevity, lasting until 1991.